List of Leinster Lightning List A players

-George Dockrell (pictured) has scored the most runs (709) and taken the most wickets (35) for Leinster Lightning in List A cricket.
+George Dockrell (pictured) has scored the second most runs (1,183) and taken the most wickets (56) for Leinster Lightning in List A cricket.

 Leinster Lightning was formed in 2013 and became a List A team in 2017.
 They played their inaugural List A match in the 2017 Inter-Provincial Cup against North West Warriors.
-Leinster Lightning have won the Interprovincial Cup five times in a row, twice with List A status.
-In total, 26 players have appeared in List A cricket for Leinster Lightning, with three players having played in all 22 List A fixtures played by Leinster Lightning to date.
+Leinster Lightning have won the Interprovincial Cup eleven times, eight with List A status.
+In total, 54 players have appeared in List A cricket for Leinster Lightning.

-George Dockrell is Leinster Lightning's leading run-scorer in List A cricket, aggregating 709 runs.
-Five batsmen have scored a century for Leinster Lightning in the format: Ed Joyce, Simi Singh, Andrew Balbirnie, Jack Tector and Dockrell.
-Balbirnie's score of 126 is the highest score by a Leinster Lightning batsman, while Dockrell has the teams best batting average: 101.28.
-Among the bowlers, Dockrell has taken more wickets than any other, claiming 35 – nine wickets more than that of the second most prolific bowler Singh.
-Barry McCarthy has the best bowling figures in an innings: he claimed six wickets, while conceding 39 runs.
-Lorcan Tucker has kept wicket in 21 of Leinster Lightning's 22 List A matches, taking 33 catches and effecting 7 stumpings.
+Lorcan Tucker is Leinster Lightning's leading run-scorer in List A cricket, aggregating 1,268 runs.
+Twelve batsmen have scored a century for Leinster Lightning in the format: Ed Joyce, Simi Singh, Andrew Balbirnie, Jack Tector, Lorcan Tucker, Christopher De Freitas, Harry Tector, Barry McCarthy, Seamus Lynch, George Dockrell, Stephen Doheny and Tim Tector.
+De Freitas' score of 143 not out is the highest score by a Leinster Lightning batsman, while Joyce has the teams best batting average: 62.66.
+Among the bowlers, Dockrell has taken more wickets than any other, claiming 56 – ten wickets more than that of the second most prolific bowler Gavin Hoey.
+Hoey has the best bowling figures in an innings: he claimed six wickets, while conceding 26 runs.
+Lorcan Tucker has kept wicket in 40 of Leinster Lightning's 48 List A matches, taking 61 catches and effecting 9 stumpings.

 Players are initially listed in order of appearance; where players made their debut in the same match, they are initially listed by batting order.